 Help is Available.
-Confidential referrals for counseling, treatment, or rehabilitation are available from the counseling center and the health services office to students and employees who voluntarily seek such assistance.
-Helpful literature on alcohol and drug abuse can also be found in the counseling center and in the Health Services Office.
+Confidential referrals for counseling, treatment, or rehabilitation are available on the Tennessee campus from the counseling center and the health services office to students and employees who voluntarily seek such assistance.
+Helpful literature on alcohol and drug abuse can also be found in those locations.

 Tennessee Codes.
 Under Tennessee state law, it is unlawful for any person under the age of twenty-one to buy, possess, transport or consume alcoholic beverages (TCA 1-3-113); to provide alcoholic beverages to minors (TCA 39-15-404); to be intoxicated in public (TCA 39-17-310); to possess or exchange a controlled substance (TCA 39-17-417).
 Copies of the applicable Tennessee Codes are available from the Student Services Office.